Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Time-Context Windowing

 This windowed segment is fed into a neural network model $h_\upsilon$, which outputs the corresponding logits $h_\upsilon(\mathbf{x}_j) = \boldsymbol{\pi}_j$.
 All logits from the $N_w$ windows are then averaged as

 Finally, the averaged logits $\bar{\boldsymbol{\pi}}$ are passed through the GS function to produce the output probabilities $y$.
-The sliding window approach is exemplified in Fig.~\ref{fig:uvacwindow}.

 It is worth mentioning that the inference overlap between windows in inference can be chosen based on a trade-off of computational complexity and performance.
 A smaller hop results in better performance with the cost of elevated computational complexity.
-For this work, we utilize a hop of 50\% the size of the window, which we consider to be a fair trade-off.
-On the other hand, the window size must also be taken into account during design stage.
-The length of the window should be enough to capture relevant changes in sound.
+For this work, we utilize a hop of 50\% the size of the window.